-4.3.1 A list of ingredients shall be declared on the label of prepackaged foods (including singleingredient foods).
-Ingredients in the list of ingredients shall declare their attribute names and names of food additives should be declared following provisions in 4.3.5 of this standard.

-4.3.2 The list of ingredients shall be headed or preceded by the word "Ingredients" or "List of Ingredients".
-If the ingredients used during processing have converted into other components (for example fermented products such as wine, soy sauce, vinegar), the word "Raw Materials" or "Raw Materials and Auxiliary Materials" could be used to replace "Ingredients" and "List of Ingredients".

-4.3.3 All ingredients shall be listed in descending order of ingoing volume (in terms of weight) at the time of the manufacturing or processing of the food; those ingredients with ingoing volume of less than 2% are not required to be listed in descending order.
-Ingredients volatilized or removed during processing do not need to be declared in the list of ingredients.

-4.3.4 Where an ingredient added directly to food is the compound ingredients made of two or more ingredients or raw materials (excluding blended food additives), name of the compound ingredients shall be declared in the list of ingredients, which is immediately accompanied by a list in brackets, of its original ingredients according to requirements of 4.3.3 of this standard.
+- 4.3.1 A list of ingredients shall be declared on the label of prepackaged foods (including single-ingredient foods), the ingredient list should be marked with guiding words.
+In the list of ingredients, names of ingredients shall be declared according to 4.2 of this standard and names of food additives should be declared following provisions in 4.3.5 of this standard. - 4.3.2 The list of ingredients shall be headed or preceded by the word "Ingredients" or "List of Ingredients".
+If the ingredients used during processing have converted into other components (for example fermented products such as wine, soy sauce, vinegar), the word "Raw Materials" or "Raw Materials and Auxiliary Materials" could be used to replace "Ingredients" and "List of Ingredients". - 4.3.2 All ingredients shall be listed in descending order of ingoing volume (in terms of weight) at the time of the manufacturing or processing of the food; those ingredients with ingoing volume of less than 2% are not required to be listed in descending order.
+Ingredients volatilized or removed during processing do not need to be declared in the list of ingredients. - 4.3.3 Where an ingredient added directly to food is the compound ingredients made of two or more ingredients or raw materials (excluding blended food additives), name of the compound ingredients shall be declared in the list of ingredients, which is immediately accompanied by a list in brackets, of its original ingredients according to requirements of 4.3.2 of this standard.
 Where national, industry, or local standard exists for a compound ingredient, and the ingoing volume of the compound ingredient constitutes less than 25% of the food weight, the original ingredients of the compound ingredient do not need to be declared.
-Compound ingredients added to compound ingredients do not need to be expanded to indicate their original ingredients.

-4.3.5 Food additives shall be declared using their common names provided in the GB 27601, GB 148802, public announcements from health administrative departments of the State Council, or national food safety standards.
+Compound ingredients added to compound ingredients do not need to be expanded to indicate their original ingredients. - 4.3.4 Food additives shall be declared using their common names provided in the GB 27601, GB 148802, public announcements from health administrative departments of the State Council, or national food safety standards.
 The names of food additives do not include their manufacturing methods, otherwise stipulated in national food safety standards or announcements issued by the administrative department of the State Council.
-Where ingredients can be used as food additives and nutritional fortification substances and as other ingredients, they should be declared according to their functions in the finished products.
+Where ingredients can be used as food additives and nutritional fortification substances and as other ingredients, they should be declared according to their functions in the final products.

-4.3.5.1 Compound food additives should be listed with all food additives that play a role in the final product.
-Processing aids and deactivated enzyme preparations need not be declared.
-Food additives contained in compound ingredients that already have national standards, industry standards, or local standards, and whose addition amount is less than 25% of the total food content, if they comply with the carry-over principles stipulated in GB 2760, need not be declared.
-Auxiliary materials of food additive that do not play a functional role in the final product do not need to be labeled.
-If national food safety standards provide otherwise, those regulations should be followed.

-4.3.5.2 Food additives can be declared directly with their common names, or their common names can be classified and labeled with function class names of the additives, see Appendix B for the labeling form.
-On the label of the same prepackaged foods, only one form of labeling in Appendix B should be selected.